PIM-malloc: A Fast and Scalable Dynamic Memory Allocator for Processing-In-Memory (PIM) Architectures: Background

 \subsection{UPMEM-PIM: A Programmable PIM System}

-As depicted in \fig{fig:upmem_pim_enabled_memory_overview}, UPMEM-PIM system comprises a host CPU connected to both standard DRAM and UPMEM-PIM modules via the memory bus.
-Each UPMEM-PIM module adheres to the DDR4-2400~\cite{ddr4_2400} protocol and DIMM form factor, housing $128$ DRAM Processing Units (DPUs) per DIMM module.
-The DPU itself is an in-order, 14-stage pipelined, RISC-based processor clocked at $350$ MHz.
+UPMEM-PIM comprises a host CPU connected to both standard DRAM and PIM modules via the memory bus (\fig{fig:upmem_pim_enabled_memory_overview}).
+Each PIM module adheres to the DDR4-2400~\cite{ddr4_2400} protocol and DIMM form factor, housing $128$ DRAM Processing Units (DPUs).
+The DPU itself is an in-order, RISC-based processor clocked at $350$ MHz.
 These DPUs are tightly coupled with a $64$ KB scratchpad memory (WRAM), $24$ KB of instruction memory (IRAM), and a dedicated, local DRAM bank (MRAM).
-Leveraging fine-grained multithreading, each DPU supports the concurrent execution of up to $24$ threads (termed ``tasklets'' by UPMEM).
+Leveraging fine-grained multithreading, each DPU supports the concurrent execution of up to $24$ threads.
 While the $24$ threads can share access to a DPU's local MRAM, WRAM, and IRAM, they are not able to address data located in other DPUs.
 In other words, a given DPU has its own \emph{local} memory address space (i.e., each DPU's local DRAM bank, its own WRAM and IRAM), rendering the overall PIM system to end up having $N$ \emph{distinct} memory address spaces managed independently across $N$ different DPUs.
 This is in stark contrast to CPUs or GPUs where multiple CPU/GPU cores share a \emph{single} memory address space (e.g., global memory in CUDA).

 {\bf Software system and programming model.} UPMEM-PIM programming model is based on the single-program multiple-data (SPMD) paradigm, requiring careful data partitioning across DPUs and threads.
 An LLVM~\cite{llvm, upmem_llvm}-based compiler toolchain facilitates the translation of UPMEM programs (written using a C-like programming language provided by UPMEM) into DPU machine code.
 UPMEM-PIM employs a co-processor model, reminiscent of NVIDIA's CUDA~\cite{cuda}, wherein a host CPU delegates memory-intensive tasks to the DPUs integrated within the memory subsystem.
 This architecture necessitates the development of two distinct binaries: one for the host CPU and another for the DPUs.
 The host CPU is in charge of DPU allocation, program binary distribution, data partitioning and transfer, initiation of PIM program execution, and retrieval of results.
 The UPMEM-PIM programming model is characterized by its \emph{scratchpad-centric} memory architecture.
 This design requires the programmer to first explicitly transfer the working set from DRAM (MRAM) to the scratchpad (WRAM).
 Once the data is uploaded to the scratchpad, threads can access it using load/store instructions.